Project-MONAI/model-zoo/models/endoscopy_inbody_classification/docs/readme.md

 The [pytorch model](https://drive.google.com/file/d/14CS-s1uv2q6WedYQGeFbZeEWIkoyNa-x/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1fOoJ4n5DWKHrt9QXTZ2sXwr9C-YvVGCM/view?usp=sharing) are shared in google drive.

 ## Data
 Datasets used in this work were provided by Activ Surgical.
+Here is a [link](https://drive.google.com/uc?id=1rQQfHcZFs74OG0uJsL4vg7YqMWXV-s4k) of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.

 The input label json should be a list made up by dicts which includes "image" and "label" keys.
 An example format is shown below.